.

 As a website operator, you must provide a cookie b anner to comply with the DSGVO (General Data Protection Regulation), as cookies and other data are counted as personal data.

-It is necessary to use a cookie banner to obtain user consent for the use of cookies in accordance with data protection laws, such as the DSGVO and the TTDSG.
+It is necessary to use a cookie banner to obtain user consent for the use of cookies in accordance with data protection laws, such as the DSGVO and the TDDDG.

 These laws require website operators to inform users about what cookies are set, what data they collect and for what purposes they are used.
 Obtaining consent is necessary to ensure users' data protection and to protect their privacy.